IngmarStein/tcp-multiplexer/README.md

 # tcp-multiplexer

-Use it in front of target server and let your client programs connect it, if target server **only allows you to create limited tcp connections concurrently**.
+Use it in front of a target server and let your client programs connect it, if target server **only allows you to create a limited TCP connections concurrently**.
 While it has its limitation: increased latency as incoming request will block each other.
-Suitable for testing purpose.

-## arch
+## Architecture

 ```
 ┌──────────┐